andriitk/Backdoor-Script/README.md

 # Simple-Backdoor
-Simple Backdoor for executable on victim PC.
+Simple Backdoor for executable on victim Winfows PC.